1. Home

 9/10

-The cabin looks smart and high in quality, too, even if it can’t quite match the plush feel of a premium-badged SUV, but you are compensated for this by a hugely generous list of standard equipment.
+The cabin looks smart and high on quality, too, even if it can’t quite match the plush feel of a premium-badged SUV, but you are compensated for this by a hugely generous list of standard equipment.

-All versions are powered by a 100kWh battery.
-The entry-level car has a single motor and an official driving range of 348 miles, while higher-spec cars have an additional motor for much more power, but range only drops to 313 miles.
-The EV9 has a softer suspension than some of Kia’s other models, so it rides more comfortably - important in a car like this - and it also handles capably.
+The EV9 has a softer suspension than some of Kia’s other models, so it rides more comfortably - important in a car like this - and it handles capably.
 Sure, the sheer size of the car can make it feel a bit cumbersome in tight urban areas, but lots of sensors and cameras are provided to help out.

 3. Hyundai Tucson

-Used prices from £18,000
+Used prices from £15,000

 Hyundai Tucson Review 2024: exterior dynamic front